dydxopsdao/deposit-withdraw-monitor/README.md

 ⚠️ **Important**:
 - Mark these variables as "Sensitive" in Terraform Cloud
-- The `seed_phrases` variable will be stored in AWS Secrets Manager as a JSON object accessible by the ECS tasks
+- The `seed_phrases` variable will be stored in AWS Secrets Manager as a JSON object accessible by the ECS tasks.
+Each wallet type should have its corresponding seed phrase entry
 - The `wallet_password` and `datadog_api_key` variables will be stored in AWS Secrets Manager as strings accessible by the ECS tasks
-- Each wallet type should have its corresponding seed phrase entry

 ## 🐳 Local Docker Testing